 In the list of "My virtual machines", select a VM to open its management pane, then select Unclaim from the top menu bar.

-When a user unclaims a VM, they no longer have any permissions for that specific lab VM and it is available to be claimed by any other lab user in the state that it was retured to the pool.
+When a user unclaims a VM, they no longer have owner permissions for that specific lab VM and it is available to be claimed by any other lab user in the state that it was retured to the pool.

 Transferring the data disk

 If a claimable VM has a data disk attached to it and a user unclaims it, the data disk stays with the VM.
 When another user then claims that VM, that new user claims the data disk as well as the VM.

 This is known as "transferring the data disk".
 The data disk then becomes available in the new user's list of My data disks for them to manage.

 - Once it is created, you can connect to the VM by selecting Connect on its management pane.